stg-tud/type-pragmatics/benchmarking/provers.md

 ## Princess Installation ##

-Download the CASC/TPTP distribution from here: http://www.philipp.ruemmer.org/princess.shtml.
-After this, change the CLASSPATH environment variable to point to /path/to/princess/dist/princess-all.jar.
+Download the CASC/TPTP distribution from here: http://www.philipp.ruemmer.org/princess/princess-casc-bin-2015-07-06.tar.gz.
+Unpack, copy the file princess-all.jar from the dist folder into the benchmarking folder.
+Rename to princess-all-casc.jar.

+Download the standard distribution from here: http://www.philipp.ruemmer.org/princess/princess-bin-2016-02-01.zip.
+Unpack, copy the file princess-all.jar from the dist folder into the benchmarking folder.
+Rename to princess-all-standard.jar.

 ## Beagle Installation ##